Network Orchestration¶

 - Initial Value:

-result.context[:run_params] - Task Results: Each task adds to context
+result.context[:run_params] - Task Results: Each task adds its

 result.value